JioTV-Go/jiotv_go/README.md

 JioTV Go is powered by [Golang](https://golang.org/), so let's get started!
 Here's how to set up and run the server:

+Set `JIOTV_DEBUG=true` to enable automatic reloading on templates changes in views folder and to enable debug logs in console/terminal.

 1. First, make sure you have Golang installed on your system.

 2. Install the necessary dependencies using: